Genomics England: Legacy and Impact

 Today, Genomics England operates at the intersection of healthcare and research, providing a clinical service for the NHS while also enabling linked genomic and clinical data to be used for a range of research purposes.

 Genomics England’s work has led to earlier and more accurate diagnoses for patients with rare conditions and cancer, advances in cancer treatment, and a strong national genomics infrastructure.
 The 100,000 Genomes Project’s completion in partnership with NHS England led to a new diagnosis for thousands of rare condition participants and found actionable findings in around 50 per cent of participants with cancer.

 Genomics England’s partnership with NHS England continues through the NHS Genomic Medicine Service, which has sequenced over 100,000 whole genomes and led to new diagnoses, more specific treatment based on genetics, and improved outcomes for thousands.

 Genomics England runs numerous major research initiatives of national importance.
 The Generation Study, when complete, will generate evidence around the efficacy of using whole genome sequencing as part of newborn screening for rare conditions that is expected to inform future policy and the wider application of genomics in preventative medicine.

-It continues to provide additional benefit to NHS patients through innovative work and research generated by its other key initiatives: ensuring appropriate diversity in the national genomic dataset and delivering new innovations in cancer diagnosis and treatment anchored on validating emerging technologies and datasets.
+It also continues to provide additional benefit to NHS patients through innovative work and research generated by its other key initiatives: ensuring appropriate diversity in the national genomic dataset and delivering new innovations in cancer diagnosis and treatment anchored on validating emerging technologies and datasets.

 The National Genomic Research Library is internationally renowned and one of the largest research databases of its kind.
 It provides research opportunities to approved researchers from around the world to improve diagnoses and our understanding of health and disease, as well as accelerate the development of new biomarkers, diagnostics, and therapeutic agents.